Aasif-github/Database/Javascript/main.md

 ## What is Closure?

-Closure is a javascript function which retain the access of outer scope, even after the outer function has finished execution.
+A closure in JavaScript is a function that can access variables from its outer scope even after the outer function has finished execution.

-It allows the function to remember and access variables from its outer function's scope.
+It "remembers" these variables, allowing it to use them later.

 Closures are created automatically every time a when we create a function in JavaScript.